 Washing machines take a lot of hassle from washing your clothe.
 They are big time savers and save you from the boring chore of washing clothes for yourself or your family.
 However, washing machines are relatively new in the shopping lists of Nigerian households.
-So, if you are reading this, you are probably considering buying your first washing machine and this article will guide you.
+So, if you are reading this, you are probably thinking of how to buy a washing machine and this article will guide you.

 Where to Buy Washing Machines